Chloeiii/Object-Oriented-Programming-in-Java/README.md

         - Can invoke methods, access fields with dot
         - Can be null
         - == checks if arrows point at some object

+Quiz 4: Classes, Types, and For Each Loops

+    - Only variabled declared outside the methods are instance variables